Malate Catholic School: History

 The Immaculate Conception building was blessed in time for the PAASCU visit.
 The building houses the chapel, directress office, faculty room, music and art rooms, ballet room, classrooms for the girls high school and the PE hall at the rooftop.

-Monsignor Gerardo O. Santos, the Superintendent of MAPSA-South Manila, was the new chairman of the board of trustees.
+Gerardo O. Santos, the superintendent of MAPSA-South Manila, was the new chairman of the board of trustees.

 The school gymnasium was renovated to have more bleachers to accommodate more audience.